 Ben Wood, Chief of Research, from CCS Insight

-“In the face of intense competition, Samsung appears determined to cover ever available niche.
-Furthermore, Offering S-Pen support to a smaller form factor is undoubtedly designed attract consumers who want a pen but feel the screen on Note devices is too big.”
+“In the face of intense competition, Samsung appears determined to cover every available niche.
+Furthermore, Offering S-Pen support to a smaller form factor is undoubtedly designed to attract consumers who want a pen but feel the screen on Note devices is too big.”

 “Samsung’s deepening partnership with Microsoft was arguably the biggest news at the event.
 Samsung Mobile’s relationship with Microsoft started in 2015 when it first offered a trio of Microsoft apps and OneDrive storage on the Galaxy S6.
 This was followed by a “Microsoft Edition” of the Galaxy S8 in 2017.
 Being able to wirelessly connect your smartphone directly to a PC running Windows at the touch of a button is a big step forward.”